 Proposed Text for updated section 10.44.2 redlined text:

-10.44.2 FILS Discovery frame generation and usage [CID 4804, 4806]
+10.44.2 FILS Discovery frame generation and usage [CID 4804, 4806][CID 4029, 4314, 4346, 4368, 4800, 4802, 4808, 4809, 4812, 5015, 5016, 5126]

-The FD frame is a Public Action frame that contains the information to support a quick AP/Network Discovery

-for a FILS.
-The FD frame may be transmitted by an AP STA that has dot11FILSActivated equal to true.
+10.44.2.1 FILS Transmission

-If transmitted in the 2.4 GHz or 5 GHz band, the FD frame shall be transmitted at a data rate of 6 Mbps orHigher.
-[CID 4798]
+An AP supporting FILS Discovery in which dot11FILSActivated is equal to true may generate and transmit FD frames.
+If the AP transmits the FD frame in the 2.4 GHz or 5 GHz band, the FD frame shall be transmitted at a data rate of 6 Mbps or higher, excluding all DSSS/CCK (Clause 16 or 17) data rates.
+Note: FILS is only supported in non-DMG infrastructure BSS.
+FILS is not supported in IBSS, PBSS, or MBSS.
+[CID 4798] [CID 4802]

-The FD frame may be transmitted as non-HT duplicate PPDUs at 5 GHz band.
-When an FD frame is transmitted as non-HT duplicate PPDUs, the primary channel shall be indicated by its Primary Channel field.
-If anFD frame is transmitted as non-HT duplicate PPDUs at an 80+80 MHz channel bandwidth, the Channel Center Frequency Segment 1 (CCFS-1) field is present in the FD frame and is set to the channel center frequency of the frequency segment 1 for an 80+80 MHz VHT operating channel.
+An AP may transmit an FD frame as a non-HT duplicate PPDU.
+When an FD frame is transmitted as a non-HT duplicate PPDU, its primary channel shall be indicated by its Primary Channel field.
+[CID 4800]

+If an AP transmits a FD frame as a non-HT duplicate PPDU in an 80+80 MHz channel bandwidth, the Channel Center Frequency Segment 1 (CCFS-1) field shall be present in the FD frame and is set to the channel center frequency of the frequency segment 1 for an 80+80 MHz VHT operating channel.
 [CIDs 4798, 4801]

-The FD frame may be transmitted between Beacon frame instances.
-The interval between Beacon frame andthe FD frame and the interval between two FD frames shall be no less than dot11FILSFDframeBeaconMinimumInterval.
+An AP transmitting an FD frame may transmit the FD frame between Beacon frame instances.
+The interval between the transmission of a Beacon frame and a subsequent FD frame shall be no less than the interval indicated in the dot11FILSFDframeBeaconMinimumInterval.
+The transmission interval between any two transmitted FD frames shall be no less than the interval indicated in the dot11FILSFDframeBeaconMinimumInterval.

-During scanning, when a STA with dot11FILSActivated true receives an FD frame, if the SSID in the FD

-frame matches the SSID parameter or one of the SSIDs in the SSID List parameter in the MLMESCAN.

-request primitive, and if the ReportingOption in the MLME-SCAN.request is IMMEDIATE, the

-MLME shall issue an MLME-SCAN.confirm primitive with the information obtained from the received FD

-frame immediately after the reception of each FD frame.

-FD Discovery frame shall contain the SSID of the transmitting AP STA, to advertise the existence of the
+The transmitted FD frame shall contain the FILS Discovery Information Field.

-BSS on the channel.

-An FD frame may contain a 2-octet FD Capability field as defined in Figure 8-589c (Format of the FD

-Capability field format [CID 4618]) in 8.5.8.35, which provides the receiving STAs the capability of the AP.

-The purpose of the FD Capability field is to assist a fast AP selection process.

-An FD frame may contain a 1-octet FD AP's Next TBTT Offset field that indicates the time offset, in number

-of TUs, between the transmission of the FD frame and the next TBTT.
-After receiving an FD frame with

-the AP's Next TBTT Offset field, if a STA needs further information from the AP for its fast initial link

-setup, the STA should use the information provided by the FD AP's Next TBTT Offset field to decide

-whether or not to wait for the next Beacon transmission to probe the AP, or to switch to other channels.
-[CID

-4874]
+10.44.2.2 FILS Reception

+A STA that is scanning with dot11FILSActivated equal to true and having received an FD frame will compare the received SSID in the FD frame with the SSID parameter or SSID list provide to the STA previously in a MLME-SCAN request primitive.
+If the STA has the ReportingOption in the MLME-SCAN request equal to IMMEDIATE and if the SSID in the FD frame matches the SSID parameter or one of the SSIDs in the SSID list the STA shall issue an MLME-SCAN.confirm primitive with the information obtained from the received FD frame immediately after the reception of the FD frame, with the result-code equal to INTERMEDIATE_SCAN_Result.
+If the STA has the Reporting Option not equal to IMMEDIATE, then the STA will follow the procedures as indicated in 10.1.4.1.

+[CID 4368, 4346, 4029, 4808]

+If the received FD frame contains AP-CSN subfield, as defined in 10.1.4.3.7 (AP Configuration Information Set) and the non-AP STA retains previously obtained AP Configuration Information Sets, the non-AP STA shall use the received FD AP-CSN information as follows:[13/1295r2]

-An FD frame may contain a 7-bit AP-CSN subfield that is equal to the current version number of AP ConfigurationInformation Set, as defined in 10.1.4.3.7 (AP Configuration Information Set).
-If a non-AP STA retains AP Configuration Information Sets of the APs which the STA has previously obtained, the non-AP STA shall use the received FD AP-CSN information as follows:
+If the received FD frame contains AP-CSN subfield as defined in 10.1.4.3.7 (AP Configuration Information Set) and the non-AP STA retains previously obtained AP Configuration Information Sets, the non-AP STA shall use the received FD AP-CSN information as follows: